radioactive17/Learning-Based-Coloring-using-GAN/README.md

 pip install -r requirements.txt
 ```

-### Step2: You can either train the model from scratch or use our model to test on a grayscale image
+### Step2: You can either train the model from scratch or use our trained model to test the results.
 #### Part A: Using the existing model
 Go to the materials directory, you will find a text file containing a drive link.
 The drive link contains our pretrained model.
 Download the zip file and extract them to the location where the file crayons.py exists.